 Now, this really depends.
 If you are someone who wants to start, then CPU mining could be your first step.
 You might also want to look at the best PCs for mining cryptocurrencies to get started.

-5 Best Cryptocurrency Mining Software for Windows in 2020
+5 Best Cryptocurrency Mining Software for Windows

 Explore the best mining software for Windows.

-If you want to get into advanced mining for maximum profit, then you might want to look at advanced mining hardware such as ASIC or even advanced GPU to make sure that you earn some profit with all the hardware plugged in.
+If you want to get into advanced mining for maximum profit, you might want to look at advanced mining hardware such as ASIC or even advanced GPU to make sure that you earn some profit with all the hardware plugged in.

 Factors that affect cryptocurrency mining